Medicare Part B Premium Reimbursement Benefit

 First, it is very important that the death of any eligible retiree or spouse be promptly reported to the VEBA Administration Office.
 It is essential that the VEBA have up-to-date records so that we can keep members informed about the operation of the VEBA and your entitlement to VEBA benefits.

-The Plan rules require an eligible individual to (1) pay a Part B premium for one or more months during the twelve month period beginning July 2012 through June 2013, and (2) be living to sign and submit a completed Benefit Application by September 3, 2013.
+The Plan rules require an eligible individual to (1) pay a Part B premium for one or more months during the twelve month period beginning July 2015 through June 2016, and (2)be living to sign and submit a completed Benefit Application by September 2, 2014.

-If these two conditions are satisfied, and the individual dies prior to December 1, 2013, the VEBA will pay any possible benefit to the deceased individual's estate.
+If these two conditions are satisfied, and the individual dies prior to December 1, 2015, the VEBA will pay any qualified benefit to the deceased individual’s estate.

 Is the benefit taxable?